Carne Guisada

 How to make carne guisada

-Season the stew with a dash of salt, pepper, cumin, and chili powder, then bring the stew to a boil.
-Once it begins boiling, lower the temperature and cover the stew.
-Let it simmer for 2 hours until the meat is very fork-tender.
+Step 3- Season and simmer.
+Season the stew with spices, and then bring to a boil.
+Once it begins boiling, lower the temperature, cover the stew, and simmer until the beef is fork-tender.

-- Slow cooker.
+- Slow cooker method.
 Follow the steps for cooking the onion, garlic, beef, and tomatoes in a skillet.
-Then, transfer them along with the rest of your ingredients to a slow cooker.
+Then transfer them, along with the rest of your ingredients, to a slow cooker.
 Cover the slow cooker and cook on low for 6-8 hours or high for 2-3 hours.

-- Instant pot.
-Add the oil to the instant pot.
+- Instant Pot method.
+Add the oil to the Instant Pot.
 Using the sauté function, cook the onion and garlic, add the beef, and cook until browned.
-Season the beef and sauté the tomatoes.
+Season the meat and sauté the tomatoes.
 Then, add the remaining ingredients, close the lid, and cook on high pressure for 30 minutes.
 Let the stew sit for 10 minutes before serving.

 - Bring the meat to room temperature.
-Let the beef sit at room temperature for 20-30 minutes before cooking, as this will help speed up the cooking process.
+I like to let the beef sit at room temperature for 20-30 minutes before cooking, which helps speed up the cooking process.

 - Brown the meat.
 To add depth of flavor to your carne de res guisada, sear the meat in a hot pan until it’s browned on all sides.
 This will also help to lock in the juices and keep the meat tender.

 - Adjust the seasoning.
 Taste your stew as it cooks and adjust the seasoning as needed.
-You may like to add a hit of cayenne pepper, more salt, or even some cumin.
+You may like to add a hint of cayenne pepper, more salt, or even some cumin.

 Storage instructions

-To store: Let the stew cool, then transfer it to an airtight container and store it in the fridge for up to one week.
+To store: Let the stew cool, then transfer it to an airtight container and refrigerate for up to 1 week.

 To reheat: Transfer leftovers to a pot and cook on medium heat.
 Stir frequently until it reaches your desired temperature.
-You can also microwave leftovers in 20-second intervals until fully reheated.
+You can also microwave leftovers in 20-second intervals until thoroughly reheated.

 To freeze: Place cooled stew in an airtight container and freeze for up to 3 months.